yuekaizhang/dynamo/docs/dynamo_glossary.md

 **Dynamo Cloud** - A Kubernetes platform providing managed deployment experience for Dynamo inference graphs.

-**dynamo build** - The CLI command to containerize inference graphs or parts of graphs into Docker containers.

-**dynamo deploy** - The CLI command to deploy inference graphs to Kubernetes with Helm charts or custom operators.

-**dynamo run** - The CLI command to quickly experiment and test models with various LLM engines.

-**dynamo serve** - The CLI command to compose and serve inference graphs locally.

 ## E
 **@endpoint** - A Python decorator used to define service endpoints within a Dynamo component.